 The Natural History Museum has 69 million specimens covering all kinds of life on planet Earth – from dinosaurs in our prehistoric past, to earthquakes, volcanos and man-made climate change.

 The Dinosaur Gallery is the most popular exhibit for kids and contain the fossilised remains of nests and eggs, dino footprints, and some full-size skeletons of an Iguanodon, Allosaurus, Triceratops, Stegosaurus and Pterodactyl.
 They also examine why the dinosaurs died out and became extinct.

-The Mammal Hall contains the stuffed remains of every animal you can think of – it’s practically like a zoo, and even has a life-size cast of a blue whale suspended from the roof.
+The Mammal Hall contains the stuffed remains of every animal you can think of – it’s like a dead zoo, with a life-size cast of a blue whale suspended from the roof.

 You can get close to some bugs and insects in the creepy-crawly gallery.
 It’s definitely not for the squeamish, because this is the one part of the museum that actually has live animals in it – including a thousand-strong colony of ants which you can watch through static cameras and infra-red optics.